Your Child's Development: 6 Months

 Movement and Physical Development

-begins to push up to a crawling position, and possibly rock back and forth on
+- begins to push up to a crawling position, and possibly rock back and forth on the knees

 Social and Emotional Development

-is socially active, smiles to attract your attention, and responds to you when
+- is socially active, smiles to attract your attention, and responds to you when you interact

 Cognitive Skills (Thinking and Learning)